happyyangyuan/YPA/README.md

 or alias.postCode like :any
 ```

+###Example 4 (inner) join

-More powerfull queries will be discribed later.
+More powerful queries will be described later.
 Coming soon...